-Convention Description Underlined Underlined words or phrases are hyperlinks.
+Convention Description Underlined Hyperlinks are in teal and underlined.
 You can click to redirect to a website or a specific section.
-Teal Contents to be emphasized and texts on the web page are in teal, including the menus, items, buttons, etc. The menu structures to show the path to load the corresponding page.
-For example, Advanced > Wireless > Advanced Settings means the Advanced Settings function page is under the Wireless menu that is located in the Advanced tab.
+Teal Key information appears in teal, including management page text such as menus, items, buttons and so on.
+The menu structures to show the path to load the corresponding page.
+For example, Advanced > Wireless > Wireless Settings means the Wireless Settings function page is under the Wireless menu that is located in the Advanced tab.
 Note: Ignoring this type of note might result in a malfunction or damage to the device. Ø Tips: Indicates important information that helps you make better use of your device.
-Symbols on the web page Click to edit the corresponding entry.
-Click to delete the corresponding entry.
-Click to enable or disable the corresponding entry.
-Click to view more information about items on the page.
+Symbols on the web page ☑ click to edit the corresponding entry. ☑ click to delete the corresponding entry. ☑ click to enable or disable the corresponding entry.
+2 click to view more information about items on the page.